Frequently Asked Questions

 We use the combination of your contaminant results and survey responses to create a list of treatment products matched to you and your water's needs.
 Most of the treatment products we suggest have been vetted with certifications from the National Sanitation Foundation and / or Water Quality Foundation.
 We also consider customer reviews and lifetime cost estimates to ensure we are picking among products that will be best for your home.
 We have no affiliation with any treatment companies nor do we sell our own treatment equipment.

-If you have questions, we are here to help: message us or call (1 888 34 MY WATER).
+If you have questions, we are here to help: message us.

 What is bringing my water's score down?